caseyc49s/HT3---Public/README.md

 # Honda Team 3 Repository

-This repository is for collaboration between team members on the final project for the Spring 2019 Data-X at UC Berkeley.
+This repository contains the Honda Team 3 project for the Spring 2019 Data-X at UC Berkeley.

 ## __Our Project__ (_please edit as this changes_)